-In his decision, the director did not acknowledge or explain that the ruling was a departure from previous practice, nor why the departure rationally should go into effect.
+In his decision, the director did not acknowledge or explain that the ruling as pertains to lab and x-ray services was a departure from previous practice, nor why the departure rationally should go into effect.

 I. Judicial review.
 The nursing facilities sought judicial review in the district court.
 The district court affirmed, writing: